itpplasma/libneo/doc/ExtraDocuments/Fileformats.md

 ### Meaning of quantities

 Here we list the meaning of the quantities in the file.
-While the actual names may differ between versions of Boozer files, their position in the file should stay the same, which is the relevant criteria for readers implemented in our codes like [NEO-2](https://gitlab.tugraz.at/plasma/info/-/tree/main/codes/NEO2.md).
+While the actual names may differ between versions of Boozer files, their position in the file should stay the same, which is the relevant criterion for readers implemented in our codes like [NEO-2](https://gitlab.tugraz.at/plasma/info/-/tree/main/codes/NEO2.md).

 #### Quantities common for all surfaces
 - `m0b` & `n0b` <br>
 Give (or should give) the maximum mode number in poloidal ($m$) or toroidal ($n$) regard.
 Therefore in the file above there are $24 + 1$ different poloidal mode numbers and $0 + 1$ toroidal mode numbers.
-Depending on the specific form of the boozer file, one can calculate the total number of modes present per surface (see below).
+Depending on the specific form of the Boozer file, one can calculate the total number of modes present per surface (see below).

 - `nsurf` <br>
 Number of surfaces in the file